 National Teaching Fellows are prominent scholars in their disciplinary fields, recognised by their home institutions for their capacity to make significant contributions to educational leadership into the future.
 They are normally early or mid-career academics engaged in the scholarly practice of learning and teaching in higher education.
 National Teaching Fellows undertake a short program of activities over the course of three to six months, addressing an identified learning and teaching issue within their institution or discipline, with the goal of enhancing disciplinary or inter-disciplinary teaching and learning within their institution, and beyond.

-At Flinders University, OLT Fellowships are coordinated, managed and supported by the Centre for University Teaching on behalf of the the Deputy Vice-Chancellor (Academic).
+OLT Fellowships are coordinated, managed and supported by the Centre for University Teaching (CUT) on behalf of the the Deputy Vice-Chancellor (Academic).
 Contact the Project Officer: Teaching Awards and Grants for information and assistance.